ASDFDev/PAS-Backend/README.md

 ## Software Requirement

-> Note: I am using a LAMP stack, you may use a WAMP stack if you wish.
+> Note: I am using a LAMP stack, WAMP stack is no longer supported.

 * MariaDB(You may use other DB, however, they are not supported)
-* php≥5
+* php7
 * phpMyAdmin(Optional)
 * Apache